Cheapest fixed energy tariff for summer 2026 (UK guide)

 - Discounts/conditions (e.g., online-only, smart meter requirements)

-Key takeaway: After summer 2026, a “cheap” fix is the one that fits your home’s usage pattern and risk tolerance—not simply the lowest unit rate you see in an ad.
+Key takeaway: With the July 2026 cap rose to £1,862, benchmark any fix against your capped annual cost.
+A “cheap” fix is the one that beats that figure and fits your home’s usage and risk tolerance — not simply the lowest unit rate you see in an ad.

 When a fixed tariff is often cheapest overall